material-components/material-components-web/packages/mdc-switch/README.md

   </a>
 </div>-->

-Switches toggle the state of a single settings option on or off, and are mobile preferred.
+Switches toggle the state of a single setting on or off.
+They are the preferred way to adjust settings on mobile.

 ## Design & API Documentation